moov-io/paygate/docs/config.md

 ## Configuration

 PayGate uses a file based config for modifying the default way it operates.
 Various settings can be changed with this file which is written in [YAML format](https://en.wikipedia.org/wiki/YAML).
+Key names are case-insensitive.

 Use the command-line flag `-config <filename>` for specifying where to read this file from.